What are we doing here? And why?

 Paul Trask

-Paul also holds a BBA from the Universit of Michigan, and is a CPA and Financial Consultant.
-Paul, and wife Leslie, live just outside Independence, Missouri, where Paul continues to write and speak widely about the RLDS church.
+Paul also holds a BBA from the University of Michigan, and is a CPA and Financial Consultant.
+Paul, and wife Leslie, currently live just outside Independence, Missouri, where Paul continues to write and speak widely about the Latter Day Saint movement.

 Leslie Trask